openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_without_dynamic_shapes.md

 This approach is called *padding*.

 However, padding is not applicable to every model and every use case.
-Be aware of the internals of the model to apply padding.
+Be aware of the internals of the model before you apply padding.
 Otherwise, if the model is not designed to handle dummy element gracefully in a padding area, then the results of inference may be totally scrambled, or accuracy is significantly affected.
 The model can even crash during inference.